Aadya2905/aadyasharma.in/content/posts/disrupting-the-heternormative-mindset.md

 ---
 title: "Disrupting the heternormative mindset "
 date: 2022-10-30T15:28:21.491Z
-description: Gender has been a concept since the dawn of time.
+description: "New Delhi: Gender has been a concept since the dawn of time.
 The purpose of this article is to challenge societal gender norms and to unlearn the preexisting heteronormative thinking regarding gender.
 An essay that one of my close friends wrote served as the basis for this piece.
-Reading her essay gave me the inspiration I needed to finally write about this.
+Reading her essay gave me the inspiration I needed to finally write about this."
 image: /images/uploads/0179f122-653a-45d5-859d-d1814ef87ef2_1_105_c.jpeg
 ---
 By Aadya Sharma